DavutHaxor/Bootin/README.md

 # Usage

+Just run the script hehe.
+Read below only if you are interested in script.

+`chmod +x bootin.sh
+./bootin.sh`

 You need to put the media file that you want to create animation from to project folder.

 Script wants these in order to complete packaging the module: